syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Layout-Customizations.md

 }
 {% endhighlight %}

-If we run the above sample with `AppearanceMode` as `TwoButton`, the output will appear on iOS device as shown below.
+If the previous sample runs with the `AppearanceMode` as `TwoButton`, the output will appear on iOS device as follows.
 ![](GettingStarted_images/AppearanceMode_TwoButton.png)

-## Customizing Popup Layouts
+## Customizing pop-up layouts

-You can also customize the entire view of the popup by loading templates or custom views individually for the header, body and footer of the popup.
+You can customize the entire view of the pop-up by loading the templates or custom views for the header, body, and footer.

 ### Header customization

 Any view can be added as the header content using the [SfPopupLayout.PopupView.HeaderView](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.PopupView~HeaderView.html) property to refresh it.
-Refer to the following code example in which a UILabel is added as a header content:
+Refer to the following code example in which a UILabel is added as a header content.

-#### Type A:

 {% highlight c# %}